aadinathaware/Netflix_Database_SQL/README.md

 The purpose of this project is to demonstrate data normalization and SQL database creation skills, transforming a flat CSV file into a structured and normalized SQL database.

 ## Database Structure
 The database consists of multiple tables, each representing a specific aspect of the Netflix dataset.
 The tables are normalized to reduce redundancy and improve data integrity.
-The final table, `ALL_SHOW_INFO`, combines data from all these tables to provide a comprehensive overview of the dataset.

 ### Tables in the Database:
 - `MOVIES`: Contains movie titles and their IDs.